Types of Financial Aid

 Federally-funded loans administered by UNH available to undergraduate students who demonstrate exceptional need and file a Free Application for Federal Student Aid (FAFSA) by the financial aid deadline (March 1).

-First-time borrowers of Perkins Loan funds must complete Entrance Counseling and sign a Master Promissory Note.
+First-time borrowers of Perkins Loan funds must complete Master Promissory Note, Entrance Counseling & Disclosure.

 The interest rate on a Perkins Loan is fixed at 5 percent and does not accrue while the student is enrolled at least half-time.
 Repayment begins nine months after a student graduates, leaves school, or drops below half-time enrollment.

 A federally funded loan available to both undergraduate and graduate students.
 For undergraduate students, this loan may be subsidized, unsubsidized, or a combination of both; for graduate students, only unsubsidized loans are available.

 Subsidized loans are based on financial need; the federal government pays the interest that accrues while you are in school.

 Unsubsidized loans are not based on need.
 The interest that accrues while in school must either be paid monthly or deferred and added to the original loan balance.
 The Financial Aid Office determines financial need based on the student's completed FAFSA.